Labels or Input? Rethinking Augmentation in Multimodal Hate Detection: Methodology

 \subsection{Multimodal Augmentation}

+The Facebook Hateful Memes dataset exhibits several known artifacts, including templated image-text combinations, culturally skewed representations, and a heavy concentration of caption-driven hatefulness.
+These are the structural limitations that motivate our second set of experiments, involving counterfactual augmentation strategy.

-For our second set of experiments, we explore a data-centric augmentation approach, applying a multi-step and multi-agent pipeline to regenerate non-hateful variants of memes using LLM and VLM tools.
+We developed a multi-step and multi-agent pipeline to regenerate non-hateful variants of memes using LLM and VLM tools.
 This approach produces a bias-aware augmented dataset designed to reduce spurious correlations while preserving semantic and visual coherence.